witnessmenow/Brian-Lough-Hardware/Hardware/Feather/Huzzah32 Debug Shield/README.md

 - [12p & 16p Female headers](https://www.adafruit.com/product/2886) - Useful to use as a socket for removing the Feather from the board.

 \* = Affiliate

+## License

+This board is licensed under the CERN Open Hardware License V1.2.
+Details of the license can be found in license.md at the root of the repo.